the-pure-soul/My_Steganography_Project/README.md

 # My_Steganography_Project

+This is the project to hide data in image using python programming language

 need to run python 3

-library used
+library used open cv:

-pip install cv2
+pip install opencv-python